Testing for Network and Spatial Autocorrelation: Concluding Remarks

 \section{Concluding Remarks}

-In this paper, we proposed simple tests for independence among observations sampled from geographic space or from a network.
-We demonstrated the performance of our proposed tests in simulations under both spatial and network dependence, and applied them to spatial data on U.S. power producing facilities and to social network data from the Framingham Heart Study.
+In this paper, we proposed a simple test for dependence among categorical observations sampled from geographic space or from a network.
+We demonstrated the performance of our proposed test in simulations under both spatial and network dependence, and applied it to spatial data on U.S. power producing facilities and to social network data from the Framingham Heart Study.

 Under network dependence, adjacent pairs are expected to exhibit the greatest correlations, and for robustness we used the adjacency matrix as the weight matrix for calculating the test statistic, thereby restricting our analysis to adjacent pairs; if researchers have substantive knowledge of the dependence mechanism other weights may increase power and efficiency.